SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/VL-JEPA.md

 4. Y-Decoder: Y-Decoder is not involved during the main training phase of VL-JEPA.
 At inference time, it translates the predicted embedding as human-readable text when necessary.

 The final VL-JEPA models are trained in two stages:
- 1. A pre-training stage using caption data to establish robust vision-language alignment, and
+ 1. A pre-training stage using caption data to establish robust vision-language alignment, resulting in VL-JEPA<sub>BASE</sub>, and
- 2. A supervised finetuning (SFT) stage that equips the model with VQA capabilities.
+ 2. A supervised finetuning (SFT) stage that equips the model with VQA capabilities, resulting in VL-JEPA<sub>SFT</sub>.

-### Dataset
+### Evaluation